 Presentation

-He has since devoted himself entirely to understanding the action of the protein synthesized by this gene, showing that PML/RARA exerts dominant negative effects on both transcription regulation and the organization of PML nuclear bodies.
-He showed that the two drugs active in APL, arsenic and retinoic acid, both induce degradation of the PML/RARA protein, arsenic targeting its PML portion and retinoic acid its RARA portion.
+He has since devoted himself entirely to understanding the action of PML/RARA, showing that it exerts dominant-negative effects on both transcriptional regulation and the organization of PML nuclear bodies.
+The drugs active in APL, arsenic and retinoic acid, both induce degradation of the PML/RARA protein, with arsenic targeting the PML part and retinoic acid the RARA part.

 Selected bibliography

-5 publications since his appointment to the Collège de France
+5 publications since appointment to the Collège de France